 Is Crowdestor Safe?

-Past experiences with similar business models show that investing in business loans is extremely risky.
-Retail investors have already lost millions by investing in seemingly similar platforms such as Monethera, Grupeer, Envestio, and Kuetzal.
+Past experiences with similar business models show that investing in business loans is risky.
+Retail investors have already lost millions by investing in seemingly identical platforms such as Monethera, Grupeer, Envestio, and Kuetzal.

 Let’s have a look at the team behind Crowdestor, their terms and conditions, and whether we can spot any red flags.